-Avoiding the possibility that an unheated basement falls below the freezing point can be important to prevent freezing pipes.
+Avoiding the possibility that an unheated basement falls below the freezing point is important to prevent freezing pipes.
 Heat is added by underground furnaces and boilers.
 Water heaters and laundry equipment, a source of heat, can also be found in the basement.
-The basement temperature should be halfway between the outside and inside temperatures.
+The temperature of the basement should be halfway between the outside and inside temperatures.
 Moisture control is important, so mold or bacteria do not grow.
 In all but arid climates, a vapor barrier is installed on the warm side of the wall.
 The barrier is usually a thin sheet of PET plastic.
 It prevents moisture from entering the wall, where it condenses and reduces the R-values of insulation and reflective barriers.
 The insulating material should not degrade after long-term exposure to the elements.

-If you use a program (i.e. REScheck) to calculate the loss through a basement wall, at least 50% of the wall must be belowground.
+Calculating Heat LossCalculating heat loss is crucial to determine the insulation required to maintain an optimal temperature.
+If you use a program (i.e., REScheck) to calculate the loss through a basement wall, at least 50% of the wall must be below ground.
 Basement walls that enclose heated rooms are part of the building envelope.
 The wall area should exclude windows and doors.
 To achieve greater accuracy, the thickness of the exterior wall should be subtracted from the basement floor area.
 An approximate method for calculating heat loss through a basement is given by the equation: qem = EF x U x A, where EF is a correction factor for a belowground wall and A is the area of the basement walls.
 Heat loss coefficients for aboveground basement walls are given as U-factors and belowground as F-factors [Btu / (hr-ft-F)].

-Qsc = F x P
+- Qsc = F x P

 - Qsc = slab edge transmission heat loss